Coder-CH1/flutter_practical/README.md

- - Built with Flutter providing a user authentication for Signup, Login and other additional screens features.
+ - Built with Flutter providing a user authentication for Signup, Login, other additional screens features and implemented Bloc state management.

 # Features: